Delaware • New Jersey • Pennsylvania

 - Evaluation of Additional Storage in the Delaware River Basin (DRBC study initiated in 2021; final report issued April 2023)

-Through the Delaware River Master (a USGS position), releases from these reservoirs are made to meet the Montague, N.J. flow target of 1,750 cfs.
+- Through the Delaware River Master (a USGS position), releases from these reservoirs are made to meet the Montague, N.J. flow target of 1,750 cubic feet per second (cfs)

-The NYC Dept. of Environmental Protection has announced a planned shutdown of the Delaware Aqueduct in October 2024 until the spring of 2025.
+The NYC Dept. of Environmental Protection announced a planned shutdown of the Delaware Aqueduct, which started in October 2024.
+However, due to drought conditions, the project was paused in Nov.
+2024.
+Stay tuned for 2025 details.

 U.S. Army Corps of Engineers Reservoirs

-DRBC owns water supply storage in two Corps' reservoirs, Beltzville and Blue Marsh, which are located in the Lehigh and Schuylkill sub-basins respectively; this storage is utilized to meet the Trenton, N.J. flow target of 3,000 cfs.
-Storage levels in these reservoirs drive the commission's lower basin drought operating plan.
+- DRBC owns water supply storage in two Corps' reservoirs, Beltzville and Blue Marsh, which are located in the Lehigh and Schuylkill sub-basins respectively

 Merrill Creek Reservoir